couchbase/cbft/IDEAS.md

 190 A Janitor can then create or delete local PIndexes (bleve indexes) and setup/teardown Feeds as needed to match the subset of the plan.

+192 (feedback from Alk) Alk & cluster manager team have found, in contrast to the current design thinking, that single orchestrator in a cluster is better:

+- easier to handle multiple versions, as latest fixes are easier to incorporate by always electing some node that has the latest code to be the master.

+- single master orchestrator is easier to debug and reason about rather than concurrent, independent actors.

+- for example, when adding new nodes, or new indexes, it's easier to sequence the changes for increased sanity.
+And, easier to throttle the changes, perhaps into step by step batches, such as to avoid putting too much load on datasources.

+- in short, try to favor design where "nodes are as dumb as possible".

 200 Care must be taken so that any inflight queries are handled well during these PIndex shutdowns and deletions.